Alton1998/CoronoVirus-Image-Project/README.md

 To load these images into Pytorch

+After loading these images lets get these images to Grayscale so that instead of 3 channels there is only one(i.e White and Black)

 We also need to perform Pytorch transformations.
 The following are the transformations we need to perform:

 - `Centering` - We can Center all our images using